 Lane Cove Council definitely has their Christmas antics together, running a Light Up Lane Cove competition every year (so obviously, it’s going to be good).
 There’s no one street that showcases the best light display in the area because, well, they’re all impressive (but Sutherland Street was last year’s MVP).
 Cue an-honest-to-god fairy light expedition.

 Pair your light-seeing with some dinner (and by dinner we mean ice-cream from the staple ice-cream van) around the streets of North Ryde.
 For serious wow factor, Schumack Street can’t be missed.

 This one’s a biggie.
 Think of it like this, would you go to Paris and not see the Eiffel Tower?
-The same goes for Borgnis Street during Christmas—missing this massive light display should be a crime.
-This attraction is huge, with epic glowing strips and stand-alone houses wrapped in colourful light displays.
-Plus this one is so big that they have three ice-cream vans and a sausage sizzle because you’ll need sustenance.
+The same goes for Borgnis Street during Christmas.
+This attraction is always huge, with epic glowing strips and stand-alone houses wrapped in colourful light displays.
+This year their lights are being switched on at 7pm on December 7.
+This extravaganza is so big that they have three ice-cream vans and a sausage sizzle because you’ll need sustenance.
 And since you’re around here, Cambage Court is also worth your time.